maccman/super.js/README.md

 The Super.js libraries are a collection of classes that were originally written for building [Ruby/JS desktop apps](http://bowlineapp.com).
 However, they've evolved beyond that and are at a stage when you can build a fully fledged  JavaScript application framework using them.
-The Super libraries are much closer to jQuery than say, Sproutcore or Cappuccino.
-The aim is a modular set of libraries that you can use independently and don't completely abstract away the DOM.
+The Super.js libraries are much closer to jQuery than say, Sproutcore or Cappuccino.
+The aim is a simple, modular set of libraries that you can use independently and don't completely abstract away the DOM.

+##Example Application

+I've ported Jerome Gravel-Niquet's excellent Backbone.js [LocalTodo's](https://github.com/jeromegn/localtodos) application to Super.js.
+Checkout the [code on Github](https://github.com/maccman/super.todos).

 ##SuperClass